AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/logcat.md

 :::

-Sometimes a regular log may not be enough to identify the origin of the problem.
+Sometimes a regular log may not be sufficient to identify the origin of the problem.
 In such cases a system log is needed.
-Below is the instruction how to collect and get it: via Developer options and Logcat.
+Below are instructions on how to collect and get it: via Developer options and Logcat.

 ## Capture a bug report from a device